amitkashyap01/mongodbdemo/mongodb.md

 Here, option directoryperdb will create separate directory for each database which will contains collection and index files.

 * If we use --wiredTigerDirectoryForIndexes in above command, a separate directory will be created for collection and indexes under db directory
-* journal folder cotains data which comes helpful in recovering from failure and syncing the data
+* journal folder contains data which comes helpful in recovering from failure and syncing the data

-##Single Field Index
+## Single Field Index
 * db.<collection>.createIndex({<field>: <direction>});

 * Key Features: